9 charged after McCloskey confrontation won't be prosecuted

 Garvin said residents who are trustees of the private Portland Place neighborhood also declined to pursue charges.
 The nine people were issued trespassing citations earlier this month.

 Mark and Patricia McCloskey, residents of the neighborhood face one felony count of unlawful use of a weapon.
-The couple made headlines when Mark McCloskey was seen armed with an AK-47 rifle and his wife with a semiautomatic handgun during a confrontation with marchers passing by their home en route to St. Louis Mayor Lyda Krewson's house.
+The couple made headlines when Mark McCloskey was seen armed with an AR-15 rifle and his wife with a semiautomatic handgun during a confrontation with marchers passing by their home en route to St. Louis Mayor Lyda Krewson's house.

 Conservative and gun rights groups voiced support for the couple, who made an opening night speech at the Republican National Convention after the media attention from the June 298 incident.